zhaju/old/math.md

 7. [Trigonometry](zhaju.github.io/assets/math/contests/7.
 Trigonometry.pdf)
 8. [Sequences and Series](zhaju.github.io/assets/math/contests/8.
 Sequences_and_Series.pdf)

-A 16-page compendium which can be used as a study doc or crash course for all high school-level math contest:
+A 16-page compendium which can be used as a study doc or crash course for all high school-level math contests:

 [Big Formula Sheet](zhaju.github.io/assets/math/Big_Formula_Sheet.pdf)